| Group | 18 | Melting point | -111.74 oC, -169.132 oF, 161.41 K |

 Biological role

 Xenon has no known biological role.
-It is not itself toxic, but its compounds are highly toxic because of their strong oxidising characteristics.
+It is not itself toxic, but its compounds are highly toxic because they are strong oxidising agents.

 Natural abundance

 Xenon is present in the atmosphere at a concentration of 0.086 parts per million by volume.
-It can be found in the gases which evolve from certain mineral springs.
-Commercially it is obtained by extraction from liquid air.
+It can also be found in the gases that evolve from certain mineral springs.
+It is obtained commercially by extraction from liquid air.

 Electronegativity (Pauling scale) |